 - Organizing sports tournaments and other cultural functions for the community

-- Raising funds for public activities such as opening of hospitals or other charitable activities
+- Raising funds for public activities such as the opening of hospitals or other charitable activities

-- Taking active interest in all community affairs
+- Taking an active interest in all community affairs